Abominable (2006 film): Plot

 Preston comforts Amanda, and tells her that he only recently became a wheelchair user.
 Several months earlier Preston and his wife were rock climbing when their cables snapped.
 His wife fell to her death while Preston survived.
 Amanda and Preston formulate a plan to trap the creature and escape.
 The power goes out and the Bigfoot breaks into the cabin, forcing them to escape down the balcony with rope.
 Preston makes it to the ground but Amanda is taken by the creature.
 She is then saved by Otis, who strikes the creature in the back with an axe, causing it to drop Amanda.
-The attack does not kill it, and the enraged beast kills Otis.
+The attack does not kill it, and the enraged beast kills Otis by chewing off his face.
 Amanda and Preston make it to the car, but the creature causes them to crash.
 Amanda is ejected from the vehicle and knocked out.
 Preston then drives into the creature, ramming it into a tree, causing the axe from Otis' attack to impale it.

 Preston crawls over to Amanda as the creature dies, and the two head off down the road.
 Deputy McBride finds them and calls in his fellow officers and paramedics.
 Preston and Amanda are then taken to safety in an ambulance, while the police head back to the cabins.
 At the cabins, McBride discovers the creature has vanished, while Halderman leads the rest of his men into the woods.
 They hear noises and see multiple Bigfoots hiding in the trees growling at them.